replit/kaboom/doc/13-multiboom.md

-# Multiboom with kaboom
+# Multiboom with Kaboom

-Multiboom is a fun kaboom feature that lets us play with kaboom by creating two kaboom contexts on one page.
+Multiboom is a fun Kaboom feature that lets you play with Kaboom by creating two Kaboom contexts on one page.

-In this tutorial, we'll use multiboom to create two similar contexts consisting of two sprites with a spin and scale effect.
-You can find the code we use in this tutorial at [https://replit.com/@ritza/multiboom](https://replit.com/@ritza/multiboom)
+In this tutorial, we'll use Multiboom to create two similar contexts consisting of two sprites with a spin and scale effect.
+You can find the code we use in this tutorial in [our repl](https://replit.com/@ritza/multiboom).

 ![multiboom](multiboom.png)

 # Getting started with the code

-The first thing we want to do is load the kaboom() library and initialize a Kaboom context.
+The first thing we want to do is load the `kaboom()` library and initialize a Kaboom context:

 ```
 import kaboom from "kaboom";